-There is a family medicine residency program at EMMC at the same clinic site as one of the LIC sites.
-The students will have opportunity to interact with residents in primary care clinics and may interact with family medicine residents when completing the inpatient portion of their rotations.
-There are currently no residency programs at HHHN but an application to begin a family medicine residency program at HHHN in 2019 is presently being prepared.
+There are currently no residency programs at HHHN.
+At CVMC some disciplines do have UVMMC residents completing rotations.
 Students will receive adequate exposure to residents during the subsequent Advanced Integration level.
-In this level, all students are required to take the following month-long courses at UVMCOM: acting internship in internal medicine, an additional acting internship in the specialty of their choosing and a surgical specialty selective at the home campus.
+In this level, all students are required to take the following month-long courses at UVM Larner College of Medicine: acting internship in internal medicine, an additional acting internship in the specialty of their choosing and a surgical specialty selective at the home campus.
 Each of these required experiences are taught in ward teams that include resident physicians as teachers.
 Thus, each student will have significant resident physician exposure during their required education.